FridaWikell/greenthumb-front/README.md

 You should have tests for every section of every page.. individually.

+### Automated Testing

+### Bugs

+Several bugs were discovered during the development process.

+During the Wave Webaim validation it was discovered that several forms (example search bar, edit profile, add post).
+These were fixed by connecting form and label with htmlFor in the label.

+None known bug were left unfixed.

 ## Technologies Used

 Detail what technologies you used.
 So what code languages, what frameworks, libraries, what software did you use to develop the site - Balsamic for your wireframes, Figma for a mockup?